Interface Overview

 - Delete: At any time, you can delete any trial from your local device.
 Be aware that any unsynchronized changes made to a shared trial will be lost, so synchronize before you delete a trial.
 This trial will not be deleted from any other device it has been shared with and it will still exist on the GridScore server until it expires.

-GridScore publication
+GridScore publications

 GridScore: a tool for accurate, cross-platform phenotypic data collection and visualization